-Kilowatt-hour Sales - In the first quarter of 2013, Unitil's total electric kWh sales increased 2.7% compared to the first quarter of 2012.
-Sales to Residential and C&I customers increased 5.0% and 0.8%, respectively, in the first quarter of 2013 compared to the same period in 2012, principally driven by the effect of colder winter weather and customer growth in the first quarter of 2013 compared to 2012.
-As discussed above, based on weather data collected in the Company's service areas, there were 10% more Heating Degree Days in the first quarter of 2013 compared to the same period in 2012.
-Weather-normalized kWh sales (excluding decoupled sales) are estimated to be 1.7% higher in the first quarter of 2013 compared to the same period in 2012.
-Approximately 27.0% of total electric kWh sales are decoupled and changes in these sales do not affect sales margins.
-As discussed above, under revenue decoupling for Fitchburg, distribution revenues, which are included in sales margin, will be recognized in the Company's Consolidated Statements of Earnings from August 1, 2011 forward, on established revenue targets and will no longer be dependent on sales volumes.
+Kilowatt-hour Sales - Unitil's total electric kWh sales increased 1.7% and 2.2% in the three and six month periods ended June 30, 2013, respectively, compared to the same periods in 2012.
+Sales to residential customers increased 4.4% and 4.7%, respectively, in the three and six months ended June 30, 2013 compared to the same periods in 2012.
+Sales to C&I customers in the second quarter of 2013 were relatively unchanged with the same period in 2012 while increasing 0.4% in the six months ended June 30, 2013 compared to the same period in 2012.
+The increase in kWh sales in the Company's utility service areas was driven by the effect of colder winter weather in 2013 compared to 2012 coupled with the addition of new residential and C&I customers.
+Based on weather data collected in the Company's service areas, there were 15% more Heating Degree Days in the first six months of 2013 compared to the same period in 2012.
+Weather-normalized kWh sales (excluding decoupled sales) in the three and six month periods ended June 30, 2013 are estimated to be essentially flat and 1% higher, respectively, compared to the same periods in 2012.
+Approximately 27% of total electric kWh sales are decoupled and changes in these sales do not affect sales margins.
+Under revenue decoupling for Fitchburg, distribution revenues, which are included in sales margin, have been recognized in the Company's Consolidated Statements of Earnings from August 1, 2011 forward, on established revenue targets and are no longer dependent on sales volumes.

-The following table details total kWh sales for the three months ended March 31, 2013 and 2012 by major customer class:
+The following table details total kWh sales for the three and six months ended June 30, 2013 and 2012 by major customer class: